PicanhaLabs/blog/_posts/void.md

 <a href="javascript:void(0);"></a>
 ```

-So href will call a javascript that will return **undefined**.
+So *href* will call a Javascript that will return **undefined**.
 In other words, in this case nothing happens.

-As I said an expression would be valid, this is ok also?
+As I said an expression would be valid, this is ok also:

 ```
 <a href="javascript:void(alert('foo'));"></a>